 -

-T. Keeling & P. Brookes, Minimum Steel Thickness for Narrowboats: A Discussion Paper, International Institute of Marine Surveying (IIMS).
-A discussion paper rather than an IIMS standard; it documents the absence of any harmonised minimum and the wide variation in surveyor and insurer thresholds. ↩
+T. Keeling & P. Brookes, Minimum Steel Thickness for Narrowboats: A Discussion Paper, published via the International Institute of Marine Surveying (iims.org.uk).
+A discussion paper by its named authors rather than an institute standard; it documents the absence of any harmonised minimum and the wide variation in surveyor and insurer thresholds. ↩

 -

-BS EN 10029, Hot-rolled steel plates 3mm thick or above: Tolerances on dimensions and shape.
+BS EN 10029, Hot-rolled steel plates 3mm thick or above: Tolerances on dimensions and shape, purchasable from BSI: knowledge.bsigroup.com.
 The thickness tolerance is asymmetric and class-dependent; for plate in this thickness band the permitted under-tolerance is on the order of 0.4mm, so a nominal 6mm plate may be supplied below 6mm and still be within specification. ↩

 -